mindfulvector/mvNotebook/README.md

-﻿This is the first notebook in the…nnsNotebook program.
+﻿

-Each Notebook is a directory, currently with one page inside it: Page1.html
+Welcome to the nnsNotebook program!

-Next feature to implement is multiple pages per notebook.
+Each Notebook tab above is a directory under Documents\nnsNotebook.
+Each one can contain unlimited pages.

-It currently can switch between 10 notesbooks, auto saves every 5 minutes as well as on tab change and on close.
+It currently can switch between 10 notebooks, auto saves every 5 minutes as well as on tab change and on close.
+Rich text formatting is fairly robust, and accessed by selecting a piece of text then using the popup.

-And I got a cute Icon from Icon8 for it
+Additional features will be added soon, such as file exporting, syncronization, and more.

 <img src="nnsNotebook-Repository-OG-Hero1.png" />